 If you're a student living in a hall you will have been allocated a 'household'.
-In the event that one member of a staff or student household (whether in halls, private shared accommodation or other) experiences symptoms or has a positive COVID-19 test (either a University Test or an official Government test), all members of that household must self-isolate for 14 days.
+In the event that one member of a staff or student household (whether in halls, private shared accommodation or other) experiences symptoms or has a positive Covid-19 test (either a University Test or an official Government test), all members of that household must self-isolate for 10 days.

 Completing the reporting form or using the helpline sends an automated alert through to the relevant support teams.
 This means we can take prompt action to request any additional cleaning, notify household members and provide support.
 This also means we will have early awareness of possible and confirmed cases, and can put in place additional measures if needed.